Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool returns recent entries from the persistent on-disk audit log of write operations.
-It distinguishes itself from sibling get_logs by specifying it reviews mutations across sessions, while get_logs handles in-session debugging.
+The description clearly states it returns recent entries from the persistent on-disk audit log of all write operations.
+It specifies the resource (audit log) and the verb (return), and distinguishes from the sibling get_logs tool by noting it covers across sessions vs. in-session debugging.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.